Last updated: Nov-14-2022

 By default, Cloudinary automatically performs certain optimizations on all transformed images.
 There are also a number of additional features that enable you to further optimize the images you use in your application.
 These include optimizations to image quality, format, and size, among others.

-quality attributes to automatically deliver the image in the format and quality that minimize file size while meeting the required quality level.
-Below, these two parameters are applied, resulting in a 50% file size reduction (1.4MB vs. 784KB) with no visible change in quality.
+quality to automatically deliver the image in the format and quality that minimize file size while meeting the required quality level.
+The following example applies both, resulting in a 50% file size reduction (1.4MB vs. 784KB) with no visible change in quality.

 For an in-depth review of the many ways you can optimize your images, see Image optimization